 Among the various Cybis porcelain ‘genres’ (generalized categories) there is a small group called the Classical Impressions.
 All except two were limited editions, and most were introduced during the 1980s.

-A short-lived piece that appeared on the Fall 1993 price list under the Classical Impressions heading was Yoga, Girl in Motion for $575.
-It was flagged as a “new since last price list” item, the same as was The Acrobat, and was the only open (non-limited) Classical Impressions item.
-Being a text-only price list there is no photo, but the size is cited as 9.25″ high x 6.5″ wide.
+An autumn 1993 introduction was Yoga, Girl in Motion for $575; she is the only other non-limited Classical Impressions piece.
+I have never seen a photo, but her size is cited as 9.25″ high x 6.5″ wide.
 That makes it the same height as The Acrobat although a little less wide; The Acrobat is supposedly 8″ wide but as usual Cybis did not specify whether their cited height is only for the porcelain or includes an attached base as well.
-The yoga item does not mention a base.
+The Yoga entry does not mention a base.
 Obviously this is a female in a yoga pose but that’s all we can surmise about it until/unless one shows up for sale on eBay.
 By the time the Fall 1995 price list was issued, the “yoga girl” had been retired, never to be seen again.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.